Ismail ibn Musa Menk

-Menk was named one of The 500 Most Influential Muslims in the world by the Royal Aal al-Bayt Institute for Islamic Thought in Jordan in 2013, 2014 and 2017.

 Early life

-Menk was born on 27 June 1975 in Harare to Gujarati Indian parents from the Bharuchi Vohra Patel community, being son of Maulana Musa Ibrahim Menk, a Muslim preacher in Zimbabwe.
-Mufti Menk is able to speak Gujarati Urdu, due to his parents being migrants from India, as common with the Bharachi Vohra community where he undertook his initial studies with his father, Moulana Musa, memorizing the Quran and learning Arabic.
+Menk was born on 27 June 1975 in Salisbury, Rhodesia to Indo-Zimbabwean parents.
+He undertook his initial studies with his father, memorizing the Quran and learning Arabic.
 He went to St. John's College (Harare) for senior school.
-He then completed his religious education and Mufti course from Kantharia Darul Uloom located in Gujarat, India.
-Menk has been identified as a Deobandi as well as a Salafi by different sources, though he has not publicly acknowledged his involvement in either movement.
+He studied Jurisprudence and Sharia in Madinah.
+He specialised post grad in the Hanafi school of thought in Darul Uloom Kantharia in Gujarat, India.
+Menk has been identified as a Deobandi as well as a Salafi.

 Views

 Menk opposes terrorism and has pledged his aid in curbing religious extremism in the Maldives.
-On 31 March 2018, he urged Liberian Muslims to avoid Muslim—Christian violence, arguing that Muslims and Christians are brothers and sisters from one father, the prophet Adam.
+On 31 March 2018, he urged Muslims to avoid Muslim—Christian violence, arguing that Muslims and Christians are brothers and sisters from one father, the prophet Adam.
 He blames western media for misleading the world that Muslims are terrorists.
 According to Gulf News, Menk said that everyone on this earth is a part of a family and has one maker, therefore, no one has the right to force any belief or faith on another.

+In September 2023, Mufti Menk visited Trinidad and Tobago during his special visits in the Caribbean.
+MP Saddam Hosein, while sharing a Facebook post expressed that he is honored with a visit from an international beacon of peace and understanding.